Stellafly: History

 Stellafly was written and recorded in Lisbon, Portugal in 1997, (where Ithaka lived and worked between 1992 and 1998) and is based upon his own personal adventures in Western Europe.
 Lyrically the record covers many diverse topics such as Substance abuse, Big wave surfing, and Ghosts.

 Songwriter-vocalist, Ithaka Darin Pappas, recording "Seabra Is Mad" at Valentim de Carvalho Studios in Lisbon, Portugal.

 Although the album is in the English language, it was nominated for four Blitz Premios (The Portuguese Grammy) and in 1997 received top honours in the respected Portuguese newspaper Jornal Público for "Best Song" Seabra Is Mad, "Best Video"(Seabra Is Mad), "Artist Of The Year" and "Album Of The Year".

 The single Seabra Is Mad from this album later appeared on the hit Xbox 360 basketball game, NBA 2K7 and another song " The Plot" was featured on the soundtrack for the American surfing documentary "Second Thoughts" directed by Timmy Turner, winner of the 2004 Surfer Magazine award for "Best Video".

-The record's title track, Stellafly, is a spoken word rendition of Ithaka's short story of the same name.
+The record's title track, Stellafly, is a spoken word rendition of Ithaka's anti-Petrarchan short story poem of the same name, which revolves around Fairfax District, Los Angeles, with a pivotal passage taking place at the New Beverly Cinema and two young people with a common interest in Southern Gothic films.
 The work was first published in book form as a novelette in 1993 as part of the series Curson Avenue Archives.

-The album was co produced by Ewan Butler and Joe Fossard and musically co-written by Butler (from the British band Bradford) and Fossard, both originally from Blackburn, England.
+The album was co-produced by Ewan Butler and Joe Fossard and musically co-written by Butler (from the British band Bradford) and Fossard, both originally from Blackburn, England.
 Together, the two essentially created the soundtrack for Ithaka's narrative story-telling lyricism.
 In addition to Fossard's electronic programming and the guitars, bass and keyboards of Butler, the seventeen tracks on the album also featured guests performers such as singer Marta Dias, rapper Ace (from Mind Da Gap), rapper X-Sista, singer Hi-Fi Jô, singer-artist Mimi Tavares and others.

 Although Ithaka is an American citizen of Greek origins, because the album was made in Portugal and utilized many Portuguese guest artists, Stellafly (and Ithaka's preceding album, Flowers And The Color Of Paint) is often included in the genre of music known as Hip hop Tuga along with artists such as General D, Boss AC, etc.